The average Viva Vision light show is six minutes long.

 Shops on the Fremont Street Experience include various paintings as well as kiosks selling souvenir items like engraved rice grain jewelry, unique T-shirts, hats and much more.
 There is an Indian arts and crafts market, too.
 The Heart Attack Grill offers humungous burgers and fries served to you by waitresses dressed like nurses.
 The restaurant takes the term "Eat your heart out" to a whole new level: Customers weighing more than 350 pounds eat for free.

 Looking for something healthy instead?
 Located right next to Heart Attack Grill, Fremont Mediterranean Cafe offers hummus, falafel pitas, as well as meat or veggie skewers that will have your taste buds thanking you.
 If your desire is for something sweet, the restaurant also sells gelato and coffee drinks.

-Fremont Street Experience also now has a Hollywood Boulevard flair.
-You can take a picture with people dressed up as popular celebrities and characters.
 At the end of Fremont Street Experience, the keeps the party going.
-Here you'll find a handful of eclectic bars, lounges and even a coffee bar/record store/two-story art gallery.
+Dubbed Fremont Street East, you'll find a handful of eclectic bars, lounges and even a coffee bar/record store/two-story art gallery.
 Hipsters and artsy folks will definitely feel at home.